How Far Will £X Take You?

 Motorway service stations have higher operating costs, a captive audience and less local competition, so they typically charge 10–20p per litre more than supermarkets or town centre stations.
 Our fuel station finder shows the premium in real time.

 Yes.
 Aerodynamic drag increases with the square of speed, so driving at 80 mph uses significantly more fuel per mile than 60 mph.
-For maximum range from a fixed budget, steady motorway driving at 60–65 mph is typically most efficient.
+For maximum range from a fixed budget, steady driving at 60–65 mph is typically most efficient.